Basic Movement Techniques

 Controlling your altitude is important as it can help you avoid attacks, or get in better position to attack.

-By double tapping the lever in the forward direction (88) you force your Mobile Armor to face front.
+By double tapping the lever in the forward direction (88) while holding down the boost (C) button, you force your Mobile Armor to face front.
 This is useful for flying straight towards the enemy, or more importantly, for lining up your shots.
 Most Mobile Armors have a very small firing angle, so this is a great way to line your target up.